Ismet Jashari

-Ismet Jashari (16 April 1967 – 25 August 1998) also known as Commander Kumanova (Komandant Kumanova), was an Albanian commander of the Kosovo Liberation Army (KLA) who was killed on 25 August 1998 during the fighting with Serbian forces in Klečke, Kosovo.
+Ismet Jashari (16 April 1967 – 25 August 1998) also known as Commander Kumanova (Komandant Kumanova), was an Albanian commander of the Kosovo Liberation Army (KLA) who was killed on 25 August 1998 during the fighting with Serbian forces in Kleçkë, Kosovo.
 The Ismet Jashari-Kumanova Brigade of the KLA was named in his memory.
 After the Kosovo War, he was declared Hero of Kosovo.

 Jashari had left Switzerland where he lived to join the Kosovo Liberation Army (KLA) to fight against Serbian military and police forces under the command of former Serbian President Slobodan Milosevic.

 Early life

 Ismet was born on April 16, 1967, in the village of Orizari in the Karadak Highlands of the Municipality of Lipkovo.

-From his father's side, the Jashari family migrated to Macedonia in the early 1910s from Vranje in south-Serbia when there were a significant minority of ethnic Albanians living there.
-His mother came from the Emini family of Lipkovo near Kumanovo in Macedonia.

-He completed primary school in his hometown to continue his secondary education in Kumanovo, Macedonia.

-During the 80s and 90s Ismet Jashari was active on promoting democracy and freedom in the Communist Federation of Yugoslavia, these actions had him arrested several times and also the main factor which made him flee to Switzerland where he worked with construction.

-He completed primary school in his hometown to continue his secondary education in Kumanovo.
+His father was Jashar and his mother Nuria.

-Ismet Jashari has two brothers and five sisters.
-One of the brothers is Jemail Jashari who is an MP in the Macedonian Parliament today, representing the Albanian political party BDI (Bashkimi Demokratik për Integrim).
-The second brother is Murat Jashari who was arrested for illegal weapon trade during the Kosovo Wars by Swiss authorities.
+During the 1980s, the Jeshari family was engaged in pro-Albanian demonstration activism against the Yugoslav regime, which led Ismet to flee to Switzerland.
+He kept close contact with his brothers Murat and Xhemajli who were involved in resistance activities.
+In addition to his two brothers, Ismet also has five sisters.
+Xhemajli is an MP in the Macedonian Parliament today, representing the Albanian political party BDI (Bashkimi Demokratik për Integrim).
+Murat Jashari was arrested for illegal weapon trade during the Kosovo War by Swiss authorities.

+He completed primary school in his hometown and continued his secondary education in Kumanovo.